Pulmonary Haemorrhage (Bleeding into the lung)

-Pulmonary hemorrhage refers to bleeding into the air spaces of the lung.
+Pulmonary haemorrhage refers to bleeding into the air spaces of the lung.
 It can be massive and sudden or develop gradually.
 If not detected and treated at the right time, it can cause severe health hazards.
-Numerous conditions, such as autoimmune diseases, infections, heart problems, coagulation issues, and toxic exposures, can cause pulmonary hemorrhage.
+Numerous conditions, such as autoimmune diseases, infections, heart problems, coagulation issues, and toxic exposures, can cause pulmonary haemorrhage.

 People of all ages can be affected, though children and those with specific underlying conditions are more likely to experience it.
-Identifying the triad of symptoms is essential to comprehending the diagnostic and treatment methods accurately.
-Keep reading to understand the triad of symptoms of pulmonary hemorrhage.
+Identification of the classic triad can raise suspicion for pulmonary haemorrhage; however, many patients do not exhibit all three features, and diagnosis relies on clinical evaluation, imaging, laboratory findings, and often bronchoscopy.
+Keep reading to understand the triad of symptoms of pulmonary haemorrhage.

-What are the three symptoms of Pulmonary Hemorrhage?
+What are the three symptoms of Pulmonary Haemorrhage?

-Although it may not be present in approximately one-third of adult cases and up to half of pediatric cases, this is the most identifiable sign.
+Although it may not be present in approximately one-third of adult cases and up to half of paediatric cases, this is the most identifiable sign.

 Pulmonary Infiltrates